 Total cost of credit is the answer to the question: how much am I paying to borrow this capital?
 TCC is the most objective metric to compare different business loans.
 It shows the total amount of interest, fees and charges, which is most business owner’s primary objective when comparing lenders.

 APR can be a helpful to compare interest rates on business loans with different terms and repayment periods.
 But it’s important to note that APR doesn’t account for hidden fees and charges.
 So while one loan may have a lower APR, it may ultimately have a higher TCC because of hidden fees and charges.

-Below is an example SMART Box™ for a $10,000 business loan over an 18 month term.
+Below is an example SMART Box™ for a $10,000 business loan over a six-month term.
 When your clients apply, they will receive a SMART Box™ in their loan offer.

 Example Loan Amount

 (including Loan Amount, Interest Expense, and Other Fees)

 This is the total amount you will pay in interest and other fees for the Loan.

 The amount does not include fees and other charges you can avoid, such as interest at a default interest rate on overdue amounts, late payment fees and dishonour fees.

 See the agreement for details on these fees and charges (see clause 2.7 of Moula's Letter of Offer)